-for any $\epsilon\geqslant 0$ and the two parameters: the \emph{variance proxy} $v^2$ and the \emph{scale} $c$, both depending on $\alpha,\beta$.
-Such concentration bounds, pioneered by Bernstein~\cite{bernstein1946theory} and popularised by the works of Hoeffding~\cite{hoeffding1994probability}, are capable of modelling both the sub-gaussian and sub-exponential behaviors.
+for any $\epsilon\geqslant 0$ and the two parameters: the \emph{variance proxy} $v$ and the \emph{scale} $c$, both depending on $\alpha,\beta$.
+Such concentration bounds, pioneered by Bernstein~\cite{bernstein1946theory} and popularized by Hoeffding~\cite{hoeffding1994probability}, are capable of modelling both the sub-gaussian and sub-exponential behaviours.
 Due to this flexibility, bounds of this sort are the working horse of approximation arguments used in modern statistics~\cite{kahane1960proprietes,boucheron2003concentration,maurer2021concentration,wainwright2019high}.